 Field Description Values Default Incoming Vlink ID The ID of the vlink to apply to incoming transfers.
 Vlinks are a way to define aggregate transfer policies.
-For more information, see Controlling Bandwidth Usage with Virtual Links (GUI) on page 48 or Controlling Bandwidth Usage with Virtual Links (Command Line) on page 92.
+For more information, see Controlling Bandwidth Usage with Virtual Links (GUI) on page 49 or Controlling Bandwidth Usage with Virtual Links (Command Line) on page 88.
 Vlink IDs Undefined (Disabled) Incoming Target Rate Cap (Kbps) The maximum target rate for incoming transfers, in kilobits per second.
 No transfer session can exceed this rate at any time.
 If the client requests an initial rate greater than the target rate cap, the transfer proceeds at the target rate cap.
 The default setting of unlimited applies no target rate cap. positive integer unlimited Incoming Target Rate Default (Kbps) The default initial rate for incoming transfers, in kilobits per second.
-If allowed positive integer 10000
+If allowed ("Incoming Target Rate Lock" is set to false), clients can modify this rate in real time.
+This setting is not relevant to transfers with a fixed bandwidth policy. positive integer 10000 Incoming Target Rate Lock Lock the target rate of incoming transfers to the default value (set to true).
+Set to false to allow users to adjust the transfer rate of an incoming transfer up to the "Incoming Target Rate Cap". true or false false Incoming Minimum Rate Cap (Kbps) The highest minimum rate that an incoming transfer can request, in kilobits per second.
+Client minimum rate requests that exceed the minimum rate cap are ignored.
+The default value of unlimited applies no cap to the minimum rate. positive integer or unlimited unlimited Important: Aspera strongly recommends setting the minimum rate cap to zero.
+Transfers do not slow below the client's requested minimum rate unless the minimum rate is capped on the server.
+If